wygulmage/xmobar/readme.md

   - `-p`: color to display positive power (battery charging)
   - `-f`: file in `/sys/class/power_supply` with AC info (default:
     "AC/online")
+  - `-A`: a number between 0 and 100, threshold below which the action given by `-a`, if any, is performed (default: 5)
+  - `-a`: a string with a system command that is run when the percentage left in the battery is less or equal than the threshold given by the `-A` option.
+If not present, no action is undertaken.
   - `--on-icon-pattern`: dynamic string for current battery charge when AC is "on" in `leftipat`.
   - `--off-icon-pattern`: dynamic string for current battery charge